ansys/scade-python-wrapper/doc/source/usage/proxy.rst

 Python proxy
 ============

-The structure of the Python proxy is identical for both SCADE Suite and Scade One models.

 The Python module defines:

 * A class per structure used in the interfaces of the root operators.